See what your $15 buys

 For owner@example.com · Generated October 12, 2026 at 14:32 · Ref a3f9e21d

 The Proposed Sanction Notice for Unit 405 has three substantive procedural deficiencies.
 The fine amount of $550 falls within the statutory cap for a second offence (CPR s.73.8 allows up to $1,000), and the bylaw citation matches the underlying contravention.
-However, the notice is missing the hearing-request statement required under CPR s.73.7(i), the response deadline is shorter than the deemed-receipt math allows, and there is no documentation of a prior written warning as required by Bylaw 28.6 of the Frontier Condos bylaw.
-The owner has reasonable grounds to respond to the board in writing citing these issues; if the board declines to amend, a CDRT application would have a strong procedural foundation.
+However, the notice is missing the hearing-request statement required under CPR s.73.7(i), the response deadline is shorter than the deemed-receipt math allows, and there is no documented prior written warning as required by Bylaw 28.6.
+Taken together, these break substantial compliance and prejudice the owner's ability to respond on time and defend the second-offence characterization.

 The six checks